 First let’s start with what an empath is:

-An empath are those that are effected by other people’s energies, and have an innate ability to intuitively feel and perceive others.
+Empaths are those that are affected by other people’s energies, and have an innate ability to intuitively feel and perceive others.
 Their life is unconsciously influenced by others’ desires, wishes, thoughts, and moods.
 Being an empath is much more than being highly sensitive and it’s not just limited to emotions.